 2. NOMEX LINING: Designed to transfer heat away from a driver’s head, while absorbing sweat.
 The thin fireproof layer is made of Nomex and Rayon and covers the inside of the entire helmet.

-3. HATS-OFF BLADDER: A small air bag that can be inflated through a valve by safety crews allows the helmet to be lifted from the driver without neck strain.
+3. HELMET REMOVAL SYSTEM: A small air bag that can be inflated through a valve by safety crews allows the helmet to be lifted from the driver without neck strain.
 It was mandated by INDYCAR in 2003.

 4. AERODYNAMIC PLATE: A small piece of outer shell which is attached to divert air into a gap beneath it to create downforce to stabilize the helmet.
 Air flow across the top of the helmet is directed into the engine air intake, located behind the driver’s head.